submagr/Fast-Forward/ProgrammingLanguages/cpp/cLearner.md

 - Protected, Public, Private: Private members are accessible only with the class and friends of class.
 Private members are accessible in derived class and friends of derived class also.
 - By default, inheritance is **private**
 - Public: as it is; protected: base class's public and protected becomes protected of derived class; Private: public, protected members of base class becomes private of derived
+- Functions in derived class which do not override the functions in base class but have same name will **hide** other functions of the same name in base class.

 ## Virtual functions:
 - vptr, virtual table,
 - Why there was first vptr pointing to address of vtable and then that address actually pointing to virtual table. <TODO>
 - Function appending
 - Function overriding
+- Don't confuse function overloading here: it's basically same func name but different parameters or return type
 - How is code segment referenced.
 There's is some gap I see
 - setting the vptr to appropriate vtable: = Prologue of constructor
 - <TODO> Virtual functions on reference and pointers.
 Expanded through vptr.
 (Others, normal object: never use vtable, in case of ref and ptrs, normal functions calls don't use vtable; ptrs and refs when call virtual functions, use vtable)